 The AC current transducer monitors the flow of alternating current on a conductor and outputs a proportional DC voltage at its positive (+) and negative (-) screw terminals.
 The CT is especially useful for monitoring AC motor drives.
-As most of the motors used in CNC machines are three phase AC, the CT is a very useful sensor.
-When used in an integration, the AC current transducer is most commonly used to monitor the:
+As most of the motors used in CNC machines are three-phase AC, the CT is a very useful sensor.
+When used in integration, the AC current transducer is most commonly used to monitor the:

 - Spindle drives

 - Axis drives

 The most common application for the AC Current Transducer is to monitor the spindle drive of a machine to determine active and idle states.

 LOCATE YOUR MACHINE'S SPINDLE DRIVE

 The spindle drive pictured below is flanked by the power supply to the right, and the axes drive to the left.
 The spindle drive is responsible for sending power to the spindle motor.
 Most often the power it delivers is three-phase AC.
 The three legs labeled U, V, W go to the spindle motor.
 Clamp the CT around any one of the three-phase legs.

 If you're unsure where the spindle drive is, refer to the machine's wiring diagram.
 One way to verify you've got the CT on the correct wire would be to use a multimeter (set to DC Volts), and test the positive (+) and negative (-) terminals of the CT.
 If you note a change in voltage when the spindle is turning vs when it is stationary, you're on the right wire.

 Connect the positive (+) terminal of the Current Transducer to AIN0 of the LabJack.

 Connect the negative (-) terminal of the Current Transducer to GND of the LabJack.